LearnMetabarcoding/LearnMetabarcoding/sphinx/source/otu_phylogeny/trees.rst

 Next Steps
 ==========

-We suggest you work through the 5 steps of this subsection one by one, starting with :ref:`Preparing mitogenome data <prep_mitogenome_data>`.
+We suggest you work through the 5 tutorials step-by-step, starting with :ref:`Preparing mitogenome data <prep_mitogenome_data>`.